How Developers Engineer Test Cases: An Observational Study: Related Work

 \highlight{Code coverage.} Berner et al.~\cite{berner2007enhancing} report an experience with a code coverage tool in a project at the Swiss National Bank.
 After introducing a tool that would enable developers to follow the coverage of their systems over time, authors made interesting observations regarding how the behaviour of developers changed.
 For the senior developers, the authors note that the coverage rate was stalled; however, after the introduction, the coverage rate increased immediately, but moderately, and slowed down again a month later.
 For the junior developers, while they required a longer period to get comfortable with the visualizations, the duration of the effect was longer and the relative increase of the coverage rate was higher when compared to the senior developers.
 For both junior and senior developers, the authors observed an increase in the number of tests focused on error handling.
 Lawrance et al.~\cite{lawrence2005well}, on the other hand, in a controlled experiment with 30 experienced software developers, did not observe significant differences between developers using and not using code coverage visualization tools, both in terms of test effectiveness and amount of tests written.
 In addition, the authors observed that even more experienced developers may perform counterproductive testing strategies, such as changing the parameters of a method under test or deleting failed tests.
 In our study, we observed some developers making use of the code coverage tool support provided by Eclipse and IntelliJ to understand what they had already tested and what to test next (takeaways S5 and A1).
 For the developers that opted for such tools, we perceived the coverage information to be fundamental in their testing strategy.
 Because we have mixed evidence supporting the use of code coverage visualizations, we suggest more replications of such studies.

 Also related to code coverage, we note that our study focuses on testing a single snippet of code that had no prior tests.
 Developers also have to evolve a piece of code to, e.g., add new functionality.
 Elbaum et al.~\cite{elbaum2001impact} have showed that even slight modifications to the production code might drastically affect the coverage of the existing test suite.
+Hilton et al.~\cite{HiltonASE2018} have studied the evolution of code coverage of a large number of projects, and have established that at the project-level, fluctuations in coverage are hard to discern.
+As such, they make a case for establishing code coverage at the patch level.
 Hurdugaci and Zaidman~\cite{hurdugaci2012aiding} have proposed a tool that helps developers in identifying which test cases they should change, given a change in the production code.
 We suggest future studies to explore how developers behave when extending existing functionality and its related test suite, as their needs might be different when compared to the ones observed in this study.